nof-sh/flutter_application_1/README.md

 # The expansion I made
 3 pages:

+Includes a side menu used to navigate between the three pages in the application.

 1 - The basic application provided when opening a project - a button to press and the number of clicks on the button scheme.

 2- Photo page

 3 - To do list page